dfcastellanos/MEPLS/doc/tutorial/step3.md

 In this tutorial, we saw how to control the system according to rules representing a specific physical scenario, namely a slowly driven material in athermal conditions.
 In the next tutorial, we will improve the implementation of the same model developed here.
-To this end, we will MEPLS built-in dynamic protocols to implement the same dynamics more efficiently.
+To this end, we will use MEPLS built-in dynamic protocols to implement the same dynamics more efficiently.

 We performed some rudimentary output to obtain the stress-strain curve.
 This output was very simple but was enough for illustrating the tutorial results.
-In the next tutorial, we will also show how to do a full output, which will allow us to visualize the evolution of the system more in detail.
+In the next tutorial, we will also show how to do a more complex output, which will allow us to visualize the evolution of the system in more detail.

 # The complete program{#full_3}